Graz is like having good wine: it will wake up your senses and, right after the first sip, you will want more.

 What I loved about Graz is the mix of old and modern, classy and edgy, local and international, art and nature.
 It doesn’t matter what your style of traveling is or what your choices of what to do in Graz are, the city will give you a unique experience, that’s for sure.

-What to see in Graz that will make fall in love with the city
+What to see in Graz that will ignite your senses

 Admire Graz architecture